IncogCyberpunk/dotfiles/README.md

 ## Acknowledgments
 ```
 Inspired by various dotfile repositories and the Hyprland community.
-Thanks to the developers of Hyprland, Waybar, Alacritty, and Neovim for their amazing tools.
+Thanks to the developers of Hyprland, Neovim,  Waybar & Wezterm for their amazing tools.
 ```